-The concept of prizes is becoming more and more recognised as having a role in incentivising new ideas or positive behaviour, particularly with its success in social-based challenges.
+The concept of prizes is becoming more and more recognised in having a role in incentivising new ideas or positive behaviour, particularly with its success in social-based challenges.
 But you don’t necessarily need either big money or big programmes to use prizes to stimulate behaviour change as I found out when I became a bank manager…

 Being a “bank manager” wouldn’t normally have impressed me.
 Living opposite Canary Wharf witnessing the bonuses being spent every Friday night and payday lenders sharking powerless families on dizzy interest rates, the role of telling people they have no money but could gamble on getting into deeper debt has never set my heart racing.